A5b84/convenient-mobgriefing/README.md

 - `witherGriefing` for the Wither
 - `dragonGriefing` for the Ender Dragon

-Requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
-New gamerules are enabled by default.
+Requires Fabric API ([CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) / [Modrinth](https://modrinth.com/mod/fabric-api)).
+New game rules are enabled by default.

 A changelog is available [here](CHANGELOG.md).